sudeeprp/rapa-home/coding.md

 ## Crafting your habits

-Habits are built by deliberate practice.
+You build habits by deliberate practice.
 Guide your practice with help from humans, automated guardrails, and AI.
 Use this [sequence of assignments and reviews](code-craft.md) to build your habits.

 ## Guardrails